 Most recent benchmark/update: Schematic design approved by ASC and PAOC.
 Bobo is currently conducting engagement efforts in the Raleigh neighborhood.
 A workshop at the Raleigh library (3157 Powers Road) on Wednesday July 24th, 1-4:30 p.m.
 All are welcome to attend.
-If you are not able to attend please consider responding to this questionnaire to help Bobo create a more relative sculpture for Raleigh.
+If you are not able to attend please consider responding to this questionnaire to help Bobo create a sculpture that truly reflects Raleigh.

 Upcoming benchmark/update: Final design

 I envision a series of sculptures that create interest and lead the visitors through the Raleigh Town Center Development.
 As I considered Raleigh natural springs and the healing waters that attracted visitors historically, I was inspired to build sculptures of water.
 I imagine large scale sculptures with a combination of reflective stainless steel and dichroic glass droplets that create a shimmering surface inspired by water.
 Undulating sculptures leap up over the path washing the visitors and area with beautiful colored shadows inviting the viewer to interact with the sculptures.

 The stainless steel surfaces absorb the colors of the sky and landscape and reflect the faces of the visitors to the Raleigh Town Center, changing with each day.
 Dichroic glass is a material that can be seen in public art projects around the country, valued for its unique quality of changing color spectrum affected by perspective and light conditions and its durability.
 The unexpected projection of colored lights and reflections wash the walkway and visitors recalling the magical play of reflections on water.